 Don’t use broad statements such as “I know my qualifications are great for this role.”
 What qualifications?
 Emphasize your strong points.
 Talk about how your skills raised client profits and enhanced customer relationships; showcase your potential with demonstrated quantifiable results, and what it means for future employers.
 Why is it important to talk numbers?
 Read more here!

 Do say you’re available for further discussion.
 Include references or follow up details if you were requested to provide them.
 Keep it professional; double check for errors – especially around the spelling of your interviewer’s name!

 The timing of your thank you note is key; it displays good follow up skills.
 Send it within a day or two.
 Do wait at least a few hours after the interview – if you send it too soon it may give the impression you didn’t really give it full consideration.
 But don’t wait too long!
 You can’t afford to miss an opportunity.
 Email is the quickest and most recommended method to use.

-Sending a thank you note after your interview is advantageous for your job search.
+Putting together a well-written thank you note after your interview is advantageous for your job search.
 Good luck – and THANK YOU for reading!